J. W. Walker & Sons Ltd: James John Walker

 Arguably, the heyday of the company occurred towards the end of the nineteenth century under the leadership of James John Walker (1846–1922), the youngest and only surviving son of Joseph William.
 The company developed a reputation in the 1890s for excellence in massive diapason voicing using scales and pressures for flue work greater than those used by Hill or Willis.
 The effect was rolling and magnificent.
 Notable instruments included those in London at Holy Trinity Sloane Street and St Margaret's Westminster; cathedrals at York, Rochester, and Bristol; and the organs at St Mary's, Portsea and St Matthew's, Northampton.
 Walker also later rebuilt the Gray & Davison concert organ at the Crystal Palace, increasing its power to carry across the vast space of the central transept.
 The sequence of church instruments continued into the twentieth century, including the large instrument at the Roman Catholic church of The Sacred Heart, Wimbledon, built in 1912.

 After James Walker's death, the reputation of the firm in the "first division" of British organ building lasted through the Second World War.
 By the 1960s, British organ design had become not only eclectic but, to some ears, meekly derivative.
 The rebuild at Wimborne Minster in 1965 incorporated pipework from earlier periods beginning in 1664; the old material was made to sit with elements in vogue at the time of the Walker rebuild to create an organ whose character could be said to be either of all its history or properly representative of none of it, except perhaps 1965 itself.
 Later commentators have levelled harsh words at the 1960s "Jack-of-all-trades" British pipe organ without realizing that for the players of the day, such innovations drawn from European practice entirely outside the original scheme and character of the instruments, did at least open new avenues for players just getting used to attempt, for example, baroque performance practice.

-Given enough money, the Walker firm could produce impressive, cogent and exciting new work, as at Liverpool's new Catholic cathedral (1967–68).
-The instrument could be seen as a response to the existing (and outstanding) instrument by Henry Willis III at the neighbouring Anglican cathedral, and recordings by several outstanding European players, including Jeanne Demessieux and Flor Peeters, were made there.
+The Walker firm's work was also present at Liverpool's new Catholic cathedral (1967–68).
+The instrument could be seen as a response to the existing instrument by Henry Willis III at the neighbouring Anglican cathedral, and recordings by several European players of note, including Jeanne Demessieux and Flor Peeters, were made there.